 Understanding Clustering

-For each data product, Tamr Cloud uses both a trained machine-learning model and rules to identify and cluster source records that refer to the same real-world entity.
-For each cluster, the flow creates a single entity (a company, contact, patient, and so on) with the most appropriate values from the clustered records.
-These entities are referred to as both mastered entities or golden records.
+For each data product, Tamr Cloud uses a trained machine-learning model and any user-defined rules to identify and cluster source records that refer to the same real-world entity.
+For each cluster, Tamr creates a single entity (a company, contact, patient, and so on) with the most appropriate values from the clustered records.
+These entities are referred to as golden records.

 Clustering: